Add data source to canvas app and design functional pages

 Completed

 The most common data sources are tables, which you can use to store and retrieve information.
 Connections help you read and write data in Microsoft Excel workbooks, SharePoint lists, SQL tables, and many other formats.
-These can be stored in cloud services such as OneDrive for Business, DropBox, and SQL Server.
+You can store these in cloud services such as OneDrive, DropBox, and SQL Server.

 A connector might give tables of information or actions.
-A few connectors provide just tables, some provide just actions, and some give both.
+A few connectors provide just tables, some provide just actions, and some provide both.
 Your connector might be either standard or custom.

 Local data sources